 - loss of consciousness

-The sign of external hemorrhaging is bleeding profusely at the site of injury.
+The sign of external hemorrhaging is visible, profuse bleeding from a body site or area of injury.

 - abdominal pain

 - blood in the urine